Top 10 Car Dealership Problems Our Auto Fraud Lawyers Deal With

-Here are the 10 most common schemes at Maryland car dealerships that we help our clients with.
-If one of these happened to you, or you feel the dealer cheated you, call us to discuss your legal rights at 410 583 8000.
-Consultations are free and our attorney’s fees are paid by the dishonest dealership.
+Here are the 10 most common car dealership problems and schemes at Maryland car dealerships that we help our clients with.
+If you are searching for an auto fraud attorney near me to help you deal with a car dealership problem after being ripped off, or you feel the dealer cheated you, call us to discuss your legal rights with a Free Consultation at 410 583 8000 or use our Online Contact Form, and we will be in touch.

 Click to go directly to a specific topic:

 - Spot Delivery Violations – When financing is not approved but the dealer sells your trade or keeps the down payment;

 - False online price advertising, the price is increased when the customer arrives at the dealership;

 - Forgery on finance or lease agreements, often changing monthly payments, loan amounts and interest rates;

 - Price increased and bank fees charged when financing through Credit Acceptance;